Skip to Main Content

 Searching Ethnographies in the Catalog

-• Ethnographies usually fall under the subject heading Social Life and Customs.
+Ethnographies usually fall under the subject heading Social Life and Customs.
 Try searching the catalog using the phrase social life and customs and the name of an ethnic group.
-Example: Yoruba social life and custom
+Example: Yoruba social life and customs

-• It is important to note that not all titles under this subject heading are ethnographies.
-Read the methodology section of books to determine if they are ethnographies.
+It is important to note that not all titles under this subject heading are ethnographies.
+Read the methodology sections of books to determine if they are ethnographies.

-• Some ethnographies might focus on narrower topics such as kinship, religion, rites and ceremonies.
+Some ethnographies might focus on narrower topics such as kinship, religion, rites, or ceremonies.
 Conducting a catalog search with the name of the ethnic group and one of these keywords may be helpful.
 (For example, yoruba rites.)

-• Search examples: Combine the name of the ethnic group with keywords.
-Using the asterisk (*) to search for variations of a word:
+Search examples: Combine the name of the ethnic group with keywords.
+Use the asterisk (*) to search for variations of a word: